Moshe Castel: Biography

 Moshe Elazar Castel born in Jerusalem, Ottoman Palestine, in 1909, to Rabbi Yehuda Castel and his wife Rachel.
-The family was descended from Spanish Jews from Castile who immigrated to the Holy Land after the expulsion of the Jews from Spain in 1492.
+The family was descended from the Jewish Castel clan, who are Sephardic Jews from Castile who according to oral tradition, immigrated to the city of Gaza after the expulsion of the Jews from Spain in 1492, and later relocated to Hebron in the early modern period.
 His father was born in Hebron.
 He opened religious schools for Sephardi boys in the Nahalat Shiv'a and Bukharim quarters of Jerusalem.
 Moshe grew up in the Bukharim neighborhood, where he attended his father's school.
 At the age of 13, he was accepted to the Bezalel Art School, directed by Boris Schatz, where he studied from 1921 to 1925.

+During the weekends of 1925-1927 he would study under Yitzhak Frenkel (a painter of the Ecole de Paris) at his studio in Tel Aviv, where he encountered the influence of modern French art.
 His teacher, Shmuel Ben David, encouraged him to study art in Paris.

 Castel traveled to Paris in 1927, where he attended Académie Julian and Ecole du Louvre.
 He sat in the Louvre copying the works of Rembrandt, Velasquez, Delacroix and Courbet, intrigued by their paint-layering techniques.
 It was here that he began to realize that "art is not symbolic, but rather material, the material is the main thing, the way the paint is placed, the way the layers are placed on the picture, this is the most essential thing."

 In May 1927, the World Union of Hebrew Youth in Paris sponsored his first exhibit.
 Ze'ev Jabotinsky, who was in Paris at the time, wrote an introduction for the catalogue.